 Identifiable Data in EHRs That Is Not Patient Data

 From time to time the data gathered for the research is not only patient data but also that of the health system’s providers and employees themselves (eg attending physician name).
-When this occurs, although their identifiers are in the EHR, their data is not protected by HIPAA thus other regulations must be turned to.
+When this occurs, although their identifiers are in the EHR, their data is not protected by HIPAA and so other regulations must be turned to.
 While the US does not have a law equivalent to the European Union’s General Data Protection Regulation (GDPR), some US laws exist that may come into play for certain situations (such as The Family Educational Rights and Privacy Act (FERPA) for educational records and other human resources laws).
 Other laws are emerging that may offer additional protections for individually identifiable data but only for focused situations.
 Although the regulatory framework for the protection of provider and employee data is less structured than HIPAA regulations, many health care entities impose similar protections and definitions (eg such as defining it as a de-identified data set) in policies, procedures and contracts for the protection of their provider’s and employee’s private information.

 Alternatives To Full Disclosure